jwszol-classes/isp-2020-ZekJakGynDam/README.md

 ```

 ### Credentials
 Prepare credentials.json file in main project directory by duplicate credentials_default.json and changing its name (don't add this file to repository!).
-Fill places with your registrations and access token data.
+Fill places with your registrations, access tokens data, aws vocareum cookies data etc.

 ## Run
 On EC2 instance run to read airplanes data: